 Thus, people will know about you and your company.

-To make sure people receive your letters and to manage the mailing, you can consider using a special tool for that.
+To make sure people receive your emails and to manage the mailing, you can consider using a special tool for that.

 For example, Mailbutler can provide you with message templates, tasks, and even delayed mailing.
-Just make sure you don’t annoy people with your letters, make them brief and concise.
+Just make sure you don’t annoy people with your emails, make them brief and concise.